 Since his death, it's estimated that Jackson has earned in excess of $2 billion.

 Of course, Jackson lived his whole life playing with oddness.
-There are rumours that, at the end of his life, he had no nose, using a clip-on prosthetic when he was in public.
+There are rumors that, at the end of his life, he had no nose, using a clip-on prosthetic when he was in public.
 That he tried to buy the bones of Joseph Merrick, more commonly known as The Elephant Man.
 That he slept in an oxygen tank, thinking it could help him live to 150 years old.
-The weirdest of rumours dominated his life, it's not surprising that they continue to do so in death.
+The weirdest of rumors dominated his life, it's not surprising that they continue to do so in death.

 But why do fans continue to hold out hope that the singer lives?